Not to be confused with the S35 Blackmagic Pocket Cinema 6k G2, this Blackmagic Cinema Camera 6k uses a single CFexpress Type B Memory Card slot.

 The camera has different recording options for data rate, with the highest being 555MB/s for constant quality and 370MB/s for constant data rate.
 The lowest is 81MB/s for 12:1 compression.
-So when looking for the Best Memory Cards for the Blackmagic Cinema 6k you’ll need memory cards with a sustained speed that can handle these video data rates.
+So when looking for the Best Memory Cards for the Blackmagic Cinema 6k, you’ll need memory cards with a sustained speed to handle these video data rates.

-Luckily most of the new CFexpress type-B Memory cards for the top brands can handle this.
+Luckily, most of the top brands’ new CFexpress type-B Memory cards can handle this.
 Here is what I recommend.

 Blackmagic Cinema 6k Memory Card Recommendations